Critical embankment velocity: Abnormal vibration

 As compared with the relatively low-speed scenarios, the magnitude and range of the vibration of the high-speed line increases.
 Obviously, the track or pavement structure and the embankment will deteriorate faster as the cyclic loads act repeatedly in the operation period.
 More importantly, it is commonly neglected that the vibration of the vehicle itself is magnified under the critical velocity, especially around the area where the wheels interact with the rail.
 Such high level local vibration can also evidently lead to an increase in the risk of the whole vehicle derailing.
 That is the real reason why the critical embankment velocity is of much importance.

 Low-frequency noise

 Apart from the vibration, the radiation of low-frequency noises induced by vehicle moving at the critical velocity transfer for a very long distance to the residential district.
-The civilians who live near the line may endure the low-frequency noises for over millions of cycles, which probably makes people feel annoyed, nervous and insomnic as well as even leading to the resonance of human organs.
+The civilians who live near the line may endure the low-frequency noises for over millions of cycles, which probably makes people feel annoyed, nervous and insomniac as well as even leading to the resonance of human organs.
 This impacts upon humans are still ignored in the engineering designing process and invoke the research of low frequency noise damage.